ccm-bioinfo/agromicrobiome/source/index.rst

    :alt: Texto alternativo
    :align: center

-MicroAgrobiome gathers metagenomes collected from agriculturally relevant plants.
+MicroAgroBiome gathers metagenomes collected from agriculturally relevant plants.

 We processed these samples to obtain taxonomic and functional information about the plant-associated microbiome in a standardized way.